frankosorio4/excercita365-backend/readme.md

-# ExerciseOpenAir
+# Exercita365

-## About ExerciseOpenAir-Backend
+## About Exercita365

-_ExerciseOpenAir-Backend_ is an API for registering exercise locals.
+_Exerrcita365_ is an API for registering exercise locations.
 It allows users to see all registered locals on the platform and register their contributions.
 This app was developed as a final project in the academy Senai, FMT.

 ## Problem solved

-Finding the appropriate locals to make execises could be challenging.
-ExerciseOpenAir solves this problem by providing a friendly platform that lists locals for physics activities.
+Finding the appropriate locations to make exercises could be challenging.
+ExerciseOpenAir solves this problem by providing a friendly platform that lists locals for physical activities.

 ## Tecnologias Utilizadas

 - _Back-end:_ NodeJS e Express
-- _APIs:_ ViaCep e Awesomeapi para consultas de Cep e localização.
+- _APIs:_ ViaCep and Awesomeapi to consult CEP and locations.
-- _Banco de Dados:_ PostgreSQL
+- _Database:_ PostgreSQL
-- _Swagger:_ para documentação da API
+- _Swagger:_ To do the documentation and test the API.
-- _Docker:_ para containers
+- _Docker:_ To create the needed containers.

 ## Modelo de Dados

 ![Modelo de Dados](./src/assets/modelo-de-dados.png)

-## Estrutura do Projeto
+## Project structure

 ```
 ├── src